-School shoes are expensive, so it’s worth taking care of them to get the most wear you can out of a pair.
+School shoes are an investment in your kids foot growth and health, so it’s worth taking care of them to get the most wear you can out of a pair.
+Here I've tried to give you all the suggestions I can think of to get the kids shoes to last longer.

 TAKING SHOES ON AND OFF